It's about recognising, respecting, valuing and leveraging diversity in a way that enhances our perspective or point of view.

 For us, social responsibility is not a process, nor a series of related or discrete initiatives.
 Education and skills development are our key focus areas, which we impart by drawing on the knowledge and skills of our people.
 In line with our values, we identify projects and initiatives that enable us to make a sustainable contribution to the growth of our country.
 PwC continues to do much to assist the development of women’s entrepreneurial skills.
 With the Faranani Rural Women Training initiative, PwC – through its establishment of the Business Skills for South Africa Foundation – was able to extend its gender empowerment policy to women in rural communities.
 This nationwide initiative teaches essential skills to women who want to start and manage their own business.

-At PwC in South Africa, woman comprise 55% of our workforce, and make an invaluable contribution to our firm.
+At PwC in South Africa, women comprise 56% of our workforce, and make an invaluable contribution to our firm.
 Our strong focus on gender diversity is evident through the many programmes that we have in place.